 - We participate in the Entrepreneurship for Kids Program

-- We can because we are working in a team
+- We can succeed because we are working as a team

 - We have the principal's approval and help from the school staff